ethompson93/ethompson93.github.io/_pages/about.md

 I am a postdoc at UCL, working in the [Progression Of Neurodegenerative Disease (POND) Group](https://ucl-pond.github.io/).
 I am interested in developing computational methods for mapping the connectome: a comprehensive wiring diagram of the brain.

 During my time at UCL I have been leveraging these techniques to improve modelling of pathology spread in Alzheimer's disease.
 My [previous work](https://direct.mit.edu/imag/article/doi/10.1162/imag_a_00089/119149/Combining-multimodal-connectivity-information) has shown that combining connectivity estimates from different sources (such as tractography and functional MRI) can improve the accuracy of these models.
-I have also contributed to an [open source toolbox](https://github.com/ucl-pond/network_spreading_models) for network spreading models, which can be used to simulate the spread of pathology in the brain and test different hypotheses about mechanisms of disease progression.
+I have also contributed to an [open source toolbox](https://github.com/ucl-pond/network_spreading_models) for network spreading models.

 ## Previous Work